ishaan-dwivedi/ICE_Table_Solver/DEVELOPMENT.md

 - **4/27/20** Tried creating a struct to better handle input from ImGui.
 Did not work well, decided to focus on the actual solving and be able to solve an Ice Table problem.
     Will get back to the GUI input later.
+May just take input from a file and output via the GUI.
 ---
 - **4/23/20** Able to use the ImGui cinder block, but the InputText method is not taking in and storing input.